Cypher-Notepad/Cypher-Notepad.github.io/wiki/about.md

 ## What is Cypher Notepad?

-Cypher Notepad is a plain-text editor for those wanting a quick, convenient solution to protecting their usernames and passwords, account numbers, and any information they deem private.
+Cypher Notepad is a plain-text editor for those wanting a quick, convenient solution to protect their usernames and passwords, account numbers, and any information they deem private.
 It features hybrid RSA/AES encryption with a Windows-similar interface, offering both security and ease-of-use.
 Even those with little-to-no experience encrypting their files can put security concerns out of mind; Cypher Notepad will do the heavy lifting.

 **(TL;DR)**
 Cypher Notepad is a text editor for users wanting quick and convenient encryption: